Observation-Management-Service/ewms-task-management-service/README.md

 ### Workflow

-**Does not exist** within the TMS.
-(Compare to WMS, [see here](https://github.com/Observation-Management-Service/ewms-workflow-management-service#workflow))
+_Does not exist within the TMS._ (Compare to WMS, [see here](https://github.com/Observation-Management-Service/ewms-workflow-management-service#workflow))

 ### Task

 A **task** is not a first-order object in the TMS.
-Each taskforce holds a reference to a container, arguments, environment variables, etc. Collectively, these comprise a task.
+However, each taskforce holds a reference to a container, arguments, environment variables, etc. Collectively, these comprise a task.
 (Compare to WMS, [see here](https://github.com/Observation-Management-Service/ewms-workflow-management-service#task))

 ### Task Directive

-**Does not exist** within the TMS.
-(Compare to WMS, [see here](https://github.com/Observation-Management-Service/ewms-workflow-management-service#task-directive))
+_Does not exist within the TMS._ (Compare to WMS, [see here](https://github.com/Observation-Management-Service/ewms-workflow-management-service#task-directive))

 ### Taskforce